ropensci/webchem/.github/PULL_REQUEST_TEMPLATE.md

 **Please do not include API keys in your pull request**.
 You should store any API keys or tokens in `.Renviron` or `.Rprofile` and be sure to have these files added to `.gitignore`.
 Do not include API keys in function examples or tests.
 See `cs_check_key()` for an example.

+If this pull request adds a new database to the list of databases `webchem` can access, please provide some evidence that this database is OK with being accessed by a third-party---for example, a link to an About or FAQ page.

 Before you submit a pull request, please do the following:

 * Add an entry to NEWS concisely describing what you changed.